 In 1935 she appeared in Duke Ellington’s film short Symphony in Black, which featured his extended piece ‘A Rhapsody of Negro Life’.
 It won an Academy Award as the best musical short subject and also helped introduced Holiday to a broader audience, as she played a woman being abused by her lover and sang “The Saddest Tale.”
 In 1933-34, Holiday was signed to Brunswick Records by John Hammond to record current pop tunes with Teddy Wilson, converting them to the new “swing” style for the growing jukebox trade.
 It was 1937 when she joined Count Basie’s band, then on tour.
 This was also when Lester Young – who played tenor saxophone and became one of Holiday’s closest friends – gave her the nickname “Lady Day.”
 In return, she called him “Prez,” which meant he was pretty special in her book, too.
 The two produced some near-perfect musical collaborations, according to critics – heard on songs like “This Year’s Kisses” and “Mean To Me.”

-Screen shot from 1972 Billie Holiday film depicting life on the road with the band, which for a lone black woman among mostly men in the 1930s, had its share of racial and privacy indignities.
+Screen shot from 1972 Billie Holiday film (w/Diana Ross) depicting life on the road w/ band, which for a lone black woman among mostly men in the 1930s, had its share of racial & privacy indignities.

 In 1938, she worked with Artie Shaw’s band, becoming one of the first female African American vocalists to work with a white orchestra.
 Still, in traveling with Shaw’s orchestra and others, Holiday suffered many racial indignities on the road from hotels and restaurants that would not admit or serve her.
 Even with Shaw’s orchestra, some backers and promoters objected to Holiday for racial reasons, and others for her unique vocal style.
 At the time, some listeners were not ready for the interpretive liberties she took with old standards.
 In New York in 1938, Artie Shaw’s band was playing at the upscale Lincoln Hotel, with nationwide broadcasts over the RCA radio network.
 However, some of the sponsors had complained about Billie “ruining the tune,” and so, she was limited to one or two songs during the hour show.
 In addition to this, the owner of the Lincoln Hotel objected to Billie sitting at the bar or mixing with customers, and was also told she could only use the tradesmens’ entrance and the freight elevator.
 Although Shaw and his bandmates were outraged over Billie’s treatment, and objected to the owner, Billie had to comply.
 In any case, she ended up leaving Shaw’s orchestra.
 Still, her music then was becoming recognized nationally.
 In September 1938, Holiday’s single “I’m Gonna Lock My Heart” ranked 6th among most-played songs that month.
 Her record label, Vocalion, listed the single as its fourth best-seller in that same period, with others later ranking it as the No. 2 most popular song of that time.
 But by the late 1930s, Billie Holiday was out her own, and that’s when she began freelancing and performing at the Café Society nightclub.
 In addition to debuting “Strange Fruit” there, she also debuted “God Bless the Child” there, a song which she also co-wrote that became a hit and sold more than million copies.